 Atiha was born and brought up in Kenya and undertook her early schooling in Nairobi.
-She than moved to the North East of England where she completed her further education.
-She graduated with a B.A (Hons) in Public Administration and has pursued a successful career in the public sector.
+She then moved to the North East of England where she completed her further education.
+She graduated with a B.A (Hons) in Public Administration and has pursued a successful career in the public and voluntary sectors.

 Atiha has extensive community and voluntary sector experience gained over many years of work in the community, both on a voluntary and paid basis.
 She is passionate and committed to the community and voluntary sector and over the years has given her time generously to the sector.

 Atiha has served on several community and public organisations over the years and continues to give her time to the sector.
 She is the chair of the GM BAME Network and Leaders Forum and has led this sub regional network for many years; she is the lead Associate for Manchester BME Network CIC which delivers many community projects and services in the local community, and she founded the Rafiki Food Network during the Covid pandemic to ensure that diverse communities were able to access culturally appropriate food.
 She has served as a Trustee of GMCVO and is a member of their social investment panel.
 She has led the work on creating the GM BAME Social Enterprise network.